No items found.

 Mistaking the map for the work

 Finally, some organizations treat the creation of a journey map as the endpoint rather than the starting point.
 Mapping is a diagnostic tool, not a substitute for process redesign, staff training, or continuous improvement.
-Failing to treat the map as part of an ongoing management system can result in minimal impact on patient experience and organizational outcomes.
+Failing to treat the map as part of an ongoing management system results in minimal impact on patient experience and organizational outcomes.

 Best practices for effective patient journey mapping